Local moving companies in Pennsylvania

 - State licensing: The Nebraska Public Service Commission (NPSC) regulates local and intrastate moving companies within the state.
 All movers must have a Certificate of Authority issued by the NPSC, maintain minimum levels of insurance, and comply with regulations set forth by the Commission’s Motor Carrier Division.
 Before you hire a moving company, double-check that they’re properly licensed.

-- State regulator: You can check the status of a Nebraska moving license directly on the state regulator’s official website, here.
+- State regulator: You can verify your Nebraska moving license status right on the state regulator’s official website, here.

-- Moving permits: You won’t need a moving permit to settle in Nebraska, but it’s a smart idea to look into local parking rules before your move.
+- Moving permits: You don’t need a moving permit to relocate to Nebraska, but it’s a good idea to review local parking rules before moving day.

-- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
-You’ll be able to set your official move date, so your mail will be forwarded to Nebraska right on time.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to Nebraska right on time.
 Get started here.

-- Mover's insurance: Insurance rules vary from state to state.
-Opt for Released Value Protection, a no-cost choice with minimal coverage, as movers are liable for up to 60 cents per pound per item.
-For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you'd receive $18 (60 cents x 30 pounds).
+- Mover’s insurance: Opt for Released Value Protection, a no-cost choice with minimal coverage, as movers are liable for up to 60 cents per pound per item.
+For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you’d receive $18 (60 cents x 30 pounds).
 For broader coverage, discuss alternatives with your moving company or consider consulting a third-party insurance provider.

 FAQ